 Skip to main content

-Start at the pier in Hjelmelandsvågen and walk along the marina towards Bankhuset.
-This is where Hjelmeland Savings Bank was founded in 1907, and the bank operated here for many years.
-Today, it is a private residence.
+Start at the quay in Hjelmelandsvågen and walk north along the harbour to Bankhuset.
+Hjelmeland Sparebank was founded here in 1907, and the bank was based here for many years.
+Today it is a private residence.

-From Bankhuset, take Gamlevegen between beautiful small houses and up the narrow Sæbøstien, then follow Burmavegen to Spinneriet.
-Inside Spinneriet, you'll find the blue sign that tells the story of the Blacksmith in Hjelmeland, Georg Fjellberg.
-He was executed by the Germans during the war for hiding weapons, but the poem 'Smeden i Hjelmeland' (The Blacksmith in Hjelmeland) by Leif S Rode lives on.
+From the Bank House, walk along Gamlevegen between beautiful small houses and up the narrow Sæbøstien path before following Burmavegen to Spinneriet.
+Inside the Spinneriet hangs the blue sign that tells the story of the blacksmith in Hjelmeland, Georg Fjellberg.
+He was arrested by the Germans during the war for hiding weapons, but the poem ‘Smeden i Hjelmeland’ by Leif S Rode lives on.

-At Spinneriet, you'll find signs for Spinneriet and Vikingskatten på Sæbø.
-Spinneriet is an old industrial building currently used for cultural purposes.
-Vikingskatten refers to the six silver neck rings found at the Sæbø farm in 1769 and sent to the King in Copenhagen.
+At Spinneriet you'll find the signs Spinneriet and Vikingskatten på Sæbø.
+The Spinneriet is an old industrial building that is now used for cultural purposes.
+The Viking treasure is the six silver necklaces that were found at Sæbø in 1769 and sent to the king in Copenhagen.
 Today, five of the rings are back in the county, at the Archaeological Museum in Stavanger.

-From Spinneriet, walk along the river, cross the pedestrian bridge, climb the stone staircase, and head towards Hjelmeland Church from 1858.
-The great-great-grandfather of former Prime Minister Jens Stoltenberg, Johan Gottlieb Thaulow, was a vicar when the church was built.
+From Spinneriet you walk along the river, over the footbridge, up the stone steps and over to Hjelmeland Church from 1858.
+Johan Gottlieb Thaulow, the great-great-grandfather of former Prime Minister Jens Stoltenberg, was parish priest here when the church was built.

-From the church, continue to the bank, where Hjelmeland Savings Bank is located today.
+From the church you continue to the bank, where Hjelmeland Sparebank is located today.
 The new building was erected in the 1980s.
-Gamle heradstova can be found below the county road, near the restaurant Smaken av Ryfylke.
+The old heradstova can be found on the lower side of the county road near the restaurant Smaken av Ryfylke.
 Gamle heradstova is the municipality's oldest school building from 1847.
-It was also used as a municipal building, and the council (municipal council) held meetings here.
-The stone slabs on the roof are laid in a way typical for our region.
+It was also used as a town hall and the herad board (municipal council) held meetings here.
+The stone slabs on the roof are laid in a way that is typical of our district.

-From Gamle heradstova, walk down to the fjord and follow the promenade back towards the pedestrian bridge and the municipal building.
-Here, you'll find the world's largest 'jærstol' (traditional Norwegian chair).
+From Gamle heradstova, walk down to the fjord and follow the seafront promenade back towards the footbridge and the town hall.
+This is where you'll find the world's largest chair.

-On the wall of the municipal building facing the river, you'll find the blue sign for Fyrste bedehuset i Norge (First Prayer House in Norway) and Storflaumen.
-The first prayer house in Norway was built in 1840 and was called 'Samlingsstova' (The Gathering Place).
-At that time, the church was also located in this area.
-The prayer house barely reached its 100th anniversary before it was washed away in a terrible flood in late 1940, which also swept away the bridge, houses, and parts of the old cemetery.
+On the town hall wall facing the river you will find the blue signs Fyrste bedehuset i Norge and Storflaumen.
+The first prayer centre in Norway was built in 1840, and was called ‘Samlingsstova’.
+At that time, the church also stood in this area.
+The prayer house barely had time to celebrate its 100th anniversary before it was washed into the fjord in late autumn 1940 in a terrible flood that took with it the bridge, houses and parts of the old cemetery.
 Fortunately, no lives were lost.

-At the entrance door of the municipal building, you'll find the blue sign for Kommunehuset (Municipal Building), which tells the story of the construction of the municipal building just before the major municipal merger in the 1960s.
+At the front door of the town hall you'll find the blue sign Kommunehuset, which tells you about the construction of the town hall just before the major municipal merger in the 1960s.

-Now you are back where you started.
-The last sign, Enigheds Kobberværk, is displayed on the wall of Vågahuset.
-Enigheds Kobberværk was an industrial enterprise in the second half of the 18th century, where copper ore was extracted from Lysefjorden and Vats and smelted into copper at the smelting hut located in Vågen.
+Now you're back where you started.
+The last sign, Enigheds Kobberværk, is posted on the wall of Vågahuset.
+Enigheds Kobberværk was an industrial enterprise in the second half of the 18th century, where copper ore was extracted from Lysefjorden and Vats and smelted into copper at the smelting works then located in Vågen.

-With the exception of a few 'shortcuts' (from sign 1 to sign 2 and the staircase between sign 3 and sign 4), the route is universally accessible.
-You can avoid these by following other paved paths.
+With the exception of a couple of ‘shortcuts’ (from sign 1 to sign 2 and the staircase between sign 3 and sign 4), the tour is universally designed.
+You can avoid these by following other paved routes.

 Contact